btg-mobile/mobile-challenge/README.md

 ![project structure image](pictures/structure.png)

 * We use the "Entity" package, where we store our models, and this package is only Kotlin, not aware of what other data sources or devices and platforms we are using.
-* Also, wrapping the models, we have the business user cases, as interactors in a package called "Logic"
+* Also, wrapping the models, we have the business use cases, as interactors in a package called "Logic"
 * And in the most external layer we have our view related content in a package called "Presentation" and the Database and Networking related classes in another package called Infrastructure"

 ## Code details